SocialFinanceDigitalLabs/leaving-well-monitor/README.md

 # Leaving Well Monitor

-This is a simple react-based app that shows the status of the leaving well project.
+This is a simple react-based app that shows the status given a set of data.
+I used this to help me learn React.